kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 #
-This is a matlab code package is related to our coming article: "Path Selection and Rate Allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks",  in Proc.
-IEEE Global Commun.
-Conf., Singapore, Dec.
-2017, submitted.
+This is a matlab code package is related to our coming article: "Path Selection and Rate Allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks".

 *Title*: